Training & Careers

 The NIH Research Education Program (R25) supports research education activities in the mission areas of the NIH.
 The over-arching goal of this R25 program is to support educational activities that foster a better understanding of biomedical, behavioral and clinical research and its implications.

-Research Enhancement Programs
+Research Enhancement Programs (AREA and REAP)

 Supports research at institutions that have not been major recipients of NIH support